openharmony/docs/en/application-dev/reference/apis/js-apis-system-bluetooth.md

 ## bluetooth.subscribeBLEFound(OBJECT)

-Subscribes to the newly detected BLE devices.
+Subscribes to the newly detected BLE device.
 If this API is called multiple times, the last call takes effect.

 **Required permissions**: ohos.permission.DISCOVER_BLUETOOTH and ohos.permission.LOCATION